awesome-buddhism/awesome-buddhist-ocr/README.md

 <!-- Mention any datasets that are particularly useful for training OCR models on Buddhist texts. -->

-- Lhasa Kanjur - We took 10 volumn's line images with its inference and corrected by annotators, we have about 160k line images with annotations.
-Sourced from BDRC W26071
+- Lhasa Kanjur - 160K line images and transcripts
-- Derge Tenjur - We have about 676K line images of the Derge Tenjur line images and its transcripts
+- Derge Tenjur - 676K line images and transcripts
-- Lithang Kanjur - We have about 25 GB line images and its transcripts
+- Lithang Kanjur - 25 GB line images and transcripts

 ## Research Papers